 Table 1: SAG Meetings

 Meeting Category Description

-SAG Steering Committee Members of the SAG Steering Committee includes senior representative of utilities and non-financially interested stakeholder participants.
+SAG Steering Committee Members of the SAG Steering Committee includes senior representative of utilities, community-based organizations, and non-financially interested stakeholder participants.
 The Steering Committee provides substantive feedback to the SAG Facilitator on: (1) annual SAG Plans; and (2) progress towards meeting annual SAG Plan goals to ensure that the time spent on SAG is as productive and valuable as possible.
-Meetings will be held on a biannual basis.
+Meetings will be held on a bi-annual basis.